4IJS Photography: Alexandra Ion

 1. Monitoring, conservation, and lethal control (hunting)

 We encourage submissions exploring these themes concerning the golden jackal (Canis aureus) and other related species!
-Here: is a link with the jackal-related species for which we encourage you to submit your work for the 4IJS.
+Here is a link with the jackal-related species for which we encourage you to submit your work to the 4IJS.

 ---